aliawofford1/aliawofford1.github.io/index.md

 |NorESM_L|

-Monthly mean output files of surface temperature have been converted to a 12 month climatology for each model to calculate composites for the global mean temperatures for both the Pliocene and Preindustrial experiments.as well as anomalies to determine the variations in temperature between models during the Pliocene.
+Monthly mean output files of surface temperature have been converted to a 12 month climatology for each model to calculate composites for the global mean temperatures for both the Pliocene and Preindustrial experiments.
 In my dataset, there are five different models that have modified code versions of CCSM/CESM all the model configurations are  described in Ran et al., 2020.
 All datasets have been regridded to a regular lat-lon grid to make comparison of models more consistent.
-In addition all data files were converted to Kelvin.
-To calculate the difference for the global mean temperatures the control experiments were subtracted from the Pliocene experiment datasets for all models included in our analysis.
-Lastly, the study only focused on the last 100 years of each experiment for analysis.
+In addition all temperature fields were converted to Kelvin.
+To calculate the difference for the surface temperature fields and the global mean temperatures the control experiments were subtracted from the Pliocene experiment datasets for all models included in our analysis.
+Lastly, this study only focuses on the last 100 years of each experiment for analysis.

 # Results and Analysis